-A smartcard is a typical plastic chip card that contains an embedded computer chip which is either a memory or a microprocessor type.
-The data that the chip is responsible for storing and transacting pertains to either value, information or a combination of both.
-This data is stored and processed both within the card’s chip.
-The card data is transacted via a reader which is a component of the computing system.
-Several systems across a wide range of commercial sectors, like banking, healthcare, finance, entertainment, and media nowadays use smartcards in their applications.
-Applications using smartcard benefit from the several security features that these chip cards provide.
-The efficiency of the systems is elevated to a large extent due to the smartcards.
+A smart card is a typical plastic card that contains an embedded computer chip which is either a memory or a microprocessor type.
+The data that the chip is responsible for storing and transmitting pertains to either value, information or a combination of both.
+This data is both stored and processed within the card’s chip.
+The card data is transmitted via a reader, which is the outward facing component of the smart card security computing system.
+Several systems across a wide range of commercial sectors, like banking, healthcare, finance, entertainment, and media nowadays use smart card security systems in their applications.
+Applications using smart cards benefit from the several security features that these chip cards provide.
+The efficiency of the systems is elevated to a large extent due to the smart cards.

 - SIM Cards and telecommunication: Subscriber identity module, which is required by all phone systems under the global system for mobile communication, is the most commonly used application of smartcards.
 The smart cards are consumed to enable the unique identifier, which is stored in the SIM card, to protect the rights and privileges of each mobile subscriber.

 - Loyalty and stored value: Smart cards are used as a tool of stored value, particularly, in loyalty programs across various sectors like transportation, parking, retail that track data and offer incentives to hold onto their customer bases.

 - Securing digital content and physical assets: In addition to providing information security, smartcards are also used to safeguard services and equipment by restricting access only to permitted users.
 Delivery of digital information and entertainment services is encrypted and decrypted via the smart card per of each subscriber base.
 Smart cards have also proved to be useful tools for machine and equipment settings in sensitive laboratories.